syn-ce/8.2-billion-pixels/readme.md

 -   [ ] At the moment, no dynamic updating of the database (such as number / dimensions of sections, number of bits per color) is possible.
 -   [ ] The 2-day-migration from Flask to Go leaves desirie for a cleanup.
 -   [ ] The loading times will have to improved substantially.
 Despite a hardware upgrade (it's currently running on a rather old, wirelessly connected specimen) one could look into compression algorithms.
+-   [ ] The client doesn't yet detect websocket-disconnects and therefore doesn't attempt to reconnect when the connection has been lost.
+-   [ ] There's no rate limiting of any kind.
+It would probably be advisable to implement it to some extent.
+-   [ ] In tandem with the previous point I thought about maybe implementing a programmer-friendly API to manipulate the canvas with code.
+This would open up a lot more possiblities and could be quite fun.
+-   [ ] The current setup is such that a single redis instance handles all traffic.
+Thanks to the (logical) independence of the individual sections it should be (relatively) straightforward to disperse them onto multiple instances, each handling only some of them.
+Of course, coordinating this will require some thinking.